BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 What are they?
 ++++++++++++++

-A JMS Session represents a single threaded context in which messages are sent and/or received ([JMSSpec]_).
+A JMS *Session* represents a single-threaded context in which messages are sent and/or received.
+They are created from JMS Connections, which serve as a factory for JMS Sessions (see [JMSSpec]_ for a full description).

 Sessions in HJB
 +++++++++++++++